The Ultimate 20-Step Playbook + Bonus Tips on Wielding AI This Season

 16. Optimise for mobile shoppers

-Before you launch your BFCM and Christmas campaigns, make sure it works seamlessly on the small screen.
+So before you launch your Christmas and Boxing Day campaigns, make sure it works seamlessly on the small screen.
 That means:

-• Running a Google Mobile-Friendly Test to ensure your website is responsive and primed for mobile users
+- Running a mobile friendliness test through Lighthouse to ensure your website is responsive and primed for mobile users

 Here’s the only statistic you need to know on shipping: according to Silverback, 90% of shoppers say that free shipping is their top incentive to shop more with a brand.